Safe Learning Control with Optimality and Stability Guarantees: References

 1cm

 \begin{IEEEbiography}[{ }]{Hongwei Zhang} received the Ph.D. in mechanical and automation engineering from the Chinese University of Hong Kong in 2010.
 Subsequently, he held postdoctoral positions with the University of Texas at Arlington, Arlington, TX, USA, and the City University of Hong Kong.
 From 2012 to 2020, he was with Southwest Jiaotong University, China, and then joined the Harbin Institute of Technology, Shenzhen, China, in 2020, as a Professor.
-His research interests include cooperative control of multiagent systems, distributed control of microgrids, and active noise control.
-Dr. Zhang is an Associate Editor for Neurocomputing and Transactions of the Institute of Measurement and Control. \end{IEEEbiography}
+His research interests are cooperative control of multiagent systems, with its applications to unmanned systems, microgrids, and active noise control.
+Dr. Zhang is an Associate Editor for Neurocomputing. \end{IEEEbiography}

 1cm